ReVanced/revanced-documentation/docs/revanced-resources/troubleshooting.md

 ## 15 No internet connection

 This issue can be caused by changing your Google account password.
-Re-login into GmsCore or reinstall it.
+Re-login into MicroG GmsCore, or uninstall then reinstall MicroG.

 ## 16 How to use the ReVanced Manager